Devops for beginners: start building your first pipeline

 index

-DevOps for Beginners: Start Building Your First Pipeline
+DevOps for Beginners: How to Build Your First Pipeline Step by Step

 “DevOps is not a goal, but a never-ending process of continual improvement.” — Jez Humble

-What Is DevOps and Why Should You Care?
+What Is DevOps and Why Does It Matter?

-• Faster Releases: Automate testing and deployment to minimize manual errors.
+• Faster Deployments: Automate testing and deployment to reduce manual work.

-• Improved Collaboration: Break down silos and foster better teamwork.
+• Better Teamwork: Break down silos between developers and operations.

-• Reliability: Detect and resolve issues early through automated monitoring.
+• Higher Reliability: Catch bugs early with automated monitoring.

 Version Control: Git & GitHub/GitLab

-• Track code changes and collaborate effectively with your team.
+• Track code changes and collaborate with your team.

 CI/CD Automation: Jenkins or GitHub Actions

-• Jenkins is a robust, open-source automation server.
+• Jenkins is a powerful, open-source automation server.

-• GitHub Actions simplifies workflows directly within your repository.
+• GitHub Actions lets you automate workflows directly in your repo.

 Containerization: Docker